the-hempcoin-foundation/SilentDragon/README.md

 SilentDragon contacts a few different external websites to get various bits of data.
     * coingecko.com for price data API
-    * explorer.myhush.org for explorer links
+    * XXX for explorer links
     * dexstats.info for address utilities

 This means your IP address is known to these servers.
 Enable Tor setting